-The first annual Lighthouse Summer Symposium at Ferris State University was designed to provide a unique, hands-on, professional development opportunity for practitioners in the field of TESOL.
-The symposium will be an intimate experience that focuses on the depth rather than breadth of relevant themes and issues that professionals encounter day-to-day.
-Another distinctive feature of the Lighthouse Summer Symposium is that participants from around the world will have the chance to work together to form a close network as colleagues with whom to share innovative ideas and solutions that lead to success in our classrooms.
-We will welcome guests from North America, Europe, and Asia to be a part of what I believe will be an amazing opportunity.
+The second annual Lighthouse Summer Symposium at Ferris State University promises to provide a unique, hands-on, professional development opportunity for practitioners in the field of TESOL.
+The symposium will bring professionals together in an intimate setting to delve more deeply into relevant topics and challenges in the field of TESOL.
+We are excited to invite participants from around the world again this year.
+The global reach of our symposium allows attendees to build a close network with colleagues both in the region as well as internationally.
+We will welcome guests from North America, Europe, and Asia to be a part of this unique experience.
 I sincerely hope that you will join us to share your experience and talents while you enjoy a refreshing Michigan summer.

 As the Provost of Ferris State University, it is an honor for me to invite TESOL faculty from around the world to the Lighthouse Summer Symposium.
 As educators in a globalized world, we serve as cultural ambassadors connecting people and ideas together.
 This symposium will provide an opportunity for us to network with colleagues from across the world, exchange ideas in best teaching practices and leave as friends in an ever shrinking world.
 You will enjoy our idyllic Michigan summer while getting to know our warm and friendly colleagues at Ferris State University.

 Dr. Fritz Erickson

 Dr. Jonathan Newton